 Criteria Description (From 1371 of the London Plan) The area contains unusual landforms and/or rare to uncommon natural communities within the country, province or London sub-watershed region. i The Medway Valley is a significant geological landform feature instrumental in the formation of the City's landscape.
 The Arva Moraine stretches across the northwest section of the City.
 The moraine was deposited by two glaciers, one moving north from Lake Erie, the other south from Lake Huron that pushed against each other 10,000 to 20,000 years ago.
 The Medway Creek and valley was formed when glacial melt-water cut through the Arva Moraine.
-The area of most significant erosion and valley formation from this breach is known locally as Dead Horse Canyon.
-Here, the Medway Creek flows through a relatively narrow, 0.3 to 0.5 km wide valley with steep, eroded river banks or slip faces up to 25 metres in height that reveal horizontal layers of sediments.
-Sands and gravels washed out of the till by moving water were deposited along the spillway.
+The area of most significant erosion and valle formation from this breach is known locally as Dead Horse Canyon.
+Here, the Medway Creek flow through a relatively narrow, 0.3 to 0.5 km wide valley with steep, eroded river banks or slip faces up to 25 metres in height that reveal horizontal layers of sediments.
+Sands and gravels washed out of the tiby moving water were deposited along the spillway.
 Several small tributary streams feed the river through these steep-sided ravines.
 The study area is situated on a post-glacial spillway adjacent to the Arva moraine, at the site of some of the most complex Pleistocene icesheet interactions in southern Ontario.
 A series of glacial tills are exposed by erosion activities of the Medway River.
-These exposures are the finest in the London area and the only known outcrops in southern Ontario displaying the interfingering strata left by the Erie and Huron ice lobes and the periodic local proglacial lakes (Winder, pers. corr.).
-The study area is located close to - Western University and natural creek and river processes are well studied.
-The area contains high-quality natural landform-vegetation communities that are representative of typical pre-settlement conditions of the dominant physiographic units within the London sub-watershed region, and/or that have been classified as distinctive in the Province of Ontario. ii The MVHF ESA lies near the limit of the Mixed Deciduous Forest Region and the Great Lakes - St. Lawrence Forest Region of Rowe (1972) in the Carolinian Zone in Canada.
-The vegetation here is characterized by deciduous floodplain forests, swamps, thickets, marshes, meadows and forested ravine and valley slopes.
-The steep-sided wooded ravines have microclimates cooler than normal,
+These exposures are the finest in the London are and the only known outcrops in southern Ontario displaying the interfingering strata left by the Ericand Huron ice lobes and the periodic local proglacial lakes (Winder, pers. corr.).
+The study area i located close to - Western University and natural creek and river processes are well studied.
+The area contains high-quality natural landform-vegetation communities that are representative of typical pre-settlement conditions of the dominant physiographic units within the London subwatershed region, and/or that have been classified as distinctive in the Province of Ontario. ii The MVHF ESA lies near the limit of the Mixed Deciduous Forest Region and the Great Lakes - St Lawrence Forest Region of Rowe (1972) in the Carolinian Zone in Canada.
+The vegetation here is characterized by deciduous floodplain forests, swamps, thickets, marshes, meadows and forester ravine and valley slopes.
+The steep-sided wooded ravines have microclimates cooler than normal while the open floodplain habitats in sheltered valleys and slopes of southern exposure tend to have warmer than normal microclimate.
+Bottomland communities including second growth forest, wet meadows, Black Walnut (Juglans nigra) savannahs, mown grassland and successional scrub cover most of the study area.
+Wooded river bluffs, ravines and slip face slopes fringe the valley.
+Upland communities are poorly represented.